Most product descriptions are terrible.

 1. Focus on your ideal buyer

-When it comes to writing your own product descriptions, start by imagining your ideal buyer.
-What kind of humor does he or she appreciate (if any)?
-What words does he use?
-What words does he hate?
-Is he okay with words like sucky and crappy?
-What questions does he ask that you should answer?
+When it comes time to write product descriptions for your own ecommerce business, start by imagining your ideal buyer.
+What kind of humor do they appreciate (if any)?
+What words do they use?
+Are there certain words that they hate?
+Are they OK with words like “sucky” and “crappy”?
+What questions do they ask that you should answer?

 2. Entice with benefits

 When we sell our own products, we get excited about individual product features and specifications.
 We live and breathe our company, our website, and our products.

 The problem is our potential buyers are not as interested in mundane features and specs.
 They want to know what’s in it for them—how it will address their biggest pain points.
 Successfully executing how to write a product description requires you to highlight those benefits of each feature and overcome cognitive bias.

 A great product description example comes from Dr. Squatch.

 🎯 Made with real pine extract, this all-star bar is as tough as a freshly cut bat.
 A true MVP of the shower, this heavy-hitter knocks out grime with its gritty composition and ultra-manly, woodsy scent.
 Toss in the exfoliating oatmeal and the super-soothing shea butter, and you’ve got a bullpen of natural ingredients that will strike out any stink.

 Dr. Squatch suggests that the benefit of its soap is not just that it’ll clean you up in the shower, but that the soap is actually tough enough to knock out any stench.
 No matter how heavy your day was.
 It also sneaks in some product benefits including “natural ingredients” and “exfoliating oatmeal” to appeal to its ideal buyer persona.